Ex hac augusta: Dispute with the Franciscans

 The Holy See saw Kállay's stance in the dispute as problematic for the restoration of the church hierarchy.
-Pope Leo XIII considered the issue of restoration of the church hierarchy in Bosnia and Herzegovina as very important, while his Secretary of State Cardinal Luigi Jacobini thought that Stadler will have serious obstacles in this task due to the support of the Austrian-Hungarian government for the Franciscans.
+Pope Leo XIII considered the issue of restoration of the church hierarchy in Bosnia and Herzegovina as very important, while his Secretary of State Cardinal Luigi Jacobini thought that Stadler would have serious obstacles in this task due to the support of the Austrian-Hungarian government for the Franciscans.
 Von Paar's task was to disperse this fear of the Holy See.
-As a compromise, Von Paar supported Jacobini's idea that an agreement between the church hierarchy and the Franciscans should be of a provisional character so that the future restoration process wouldn't be prevented.
+As a compromise, Von Paar supported Jacobini's idea that an agreement between the church hierarchy and the Franciscans should be provisional so that the future restoration process wouldn't be prevented.
 Kállay also supported a provisional agreement between the church hierarchy and the Franciscans and saw it as a means to blackmail both parties and to stick them close to the government.
 Finally, Congregation on the Extraordinary Ecclesiastical Affairs, with the approval from the Pope, issued a decree on 14 March 1883 conceding 35 parishes to the secular clergy, and keeping the rest for the Franciscans.

 With the conclusion of the agreement, even though it was only provisional, Kállay gained the full trust of the Franciscans, who saw him as their protector against the reaching of Stadler.
 The Provincial of the Bosnian Franciscans, Ilija Ćavarović wrote in a letter from 1885, that Kállay "through several past years, visibly and at every occasion defended the Franciscan Order".
-The handing over of parishes also turned to be problematic.
-As a weaker party of the dispute, the Franciscans became close to the government, while the government received important political gain since the Franciscans had a huge influence on the Catholic population.
+The handing over of parishes also turned out to be problematic.
+As a weaker party in the dispute, the Franciscans became close to the government, while the government received important political gain since the Franciscans had a huge influence on the Catholic population.